khia/exlager/README.md

 It embeds logging calls to ExLager into a module if currently configured logging level is less or equal than severity of a call.
-Therefore it doesn't have any negative impact on performance of a production system when you configure error level even if you have tones of debug messages.
+Therefore it doesn't have any negative impact on performance of a production system when you configure error level even if you have tons of debug messages.

 Information about location of a call (module, function, line, pid) is properly passed to lager for your convinience so you can easily find the sorce of a message.